 Ontario Provincial Parks — UPDATE

 All Provincial Parks and Conservation Reserves are now open to the public for limited day-use access, and more amenities are being reopened in a phased approach.

-As of June 1, limited backcountry camping will be available at Ontario Parks, including access points, paddle and portage routes and hiking trails.
+As of June 1, limited backcountry camping is available at Ontario Parks, including access points, paddle and portage routes and hiking trails.
 Those with reservations made for backcountry camping beginning June 1 and onward will be allowed to proceed.

 NOTE: While marinas are permitted to open as of May 16th, some businesses may still have closures or restrictions in place.